porsche-design-system/porsche-design-system/packages/components/src/components/basic/typography/text/text.code.md

 ---

-## Text with a link and bold text as children
+## Text with a link, button and bold text as children

 <Playground :markup="textWithLink" :config="config"></Playground>